openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Verified Claims can be requested on the level of individual Claims about the End-User by utilizing the `claims` parameter as defined in Section 5.5 of the OpenID Connect specification [@!OpenID].

-Note: A machine-readable definition of the syntax to be used to request `verified_claims` is given as JSON schema in [@verified_claims_request.json].
-It can be used to automatically validate `claims` request parameters.
+Note: A machine-readable definition of the syntax to be used to request `verified_claims` is given as JSON schema in [@verified_claims_request.json], it can be used to automatically validate `claims` request parameters.
 The provided JSON schema files are a non-normative implementation of this specification and any discrepancies that exist are either implementation bugs or interpretations.

 To request Verified Claims, the `verified_claims` element is added to the `userinfo` or the `id_token` element of the `claims` parameter.